samskritidev/yellow-dev/data/blog/the-walking-dead-enterprise-edition.md

 ---
 title: "The Walking Dead: Enterprise Edition"
+author: 1f5d5e99-3d0b-42ed-97aa-986473217b93
 description: Using Netezza?
 You can do better with Yellowbrick.
 Modernize your data warehouse with us now.
 date: 2020-06-09
 coverImage: /uploads/blog/abstract11.jpg
-author: Neil Carson, CEO
 categories:
   - use cases
+featured: false
 ---

 ##### This blog is from our CEO, Neil Carson